fatih/vim-go/README.md

 ## Mappings

 vim-go has several `<Plug>` mappings which can be used to create custom mappings.
-Below are some examples you might find userful:
+Below are some examples you might find useful:

 Import the package under your cursor with `<leader>i` (useful if you have